Each dno project must have its own set of directories. This section describes the organisation of a dno directory system.

 be compiled/linked.
 As always, the object files, etc, will be

-Explicit targets that you are likely to use in a a board directory include:
+Explicit targets that you are likely to use in a board directory include:

 This will attempt to upload an eeprom image to a connected Arduino board.
 See EEPROMs.